hungptit/java-experiments/slides/java.optimization.tips.md

 ```

 ---
-# #9 - Data serialization
+# #9 - Storing and exchaging data

 --

-- Do not assume JSON parser is slow. [jsoniter](https://jsoniter.com/) or [Jackson](https://github.com/FasterXML/jackson)'s performance [is comparable](https://dzone.com/articles/is-protobuf-5x-faster-than-json-part-ii) to that of [Thrift](https://thrift.apache.org/).
+- Use binary format to store/exchange your data if you can.
+Take a look at matured data format such as [protobuf](https://developers.google.com/protocol-buffers/), [Thrift](https://github.com/apache/thrift), or [message-pack](https://msgpack.org/) for detail information.

 --

-- Consider to use [Jackson](https://github.com/FasterXML/jackson) by default for your projects.
+- If you have to use JSON then use optimized Java JSON parsers if you can.
+According to [this article](https://dzone.com/articles/is-protobuf-5x-faster-than-json-part-ii) both [jsoniter](https://jsoniter.com/) or [Jackson](https://github.com/FasterXML/jackson)'s performance is comparable to that of [Thrift](https://thrift.apache.org/).

 ---
-# #9 - Data deserialization - Benchmark results
+# #9 - Primitive data benchmark results

 --